 In addition, ensure that you coat the surface and spray it with water to wet it.
 As long as the flour is slightly wet, it will not stick to the worm’s skin, making it easier for the worms to consume.

 Does Flour Decompose?

-Another way to tell if the flour is bad is to examine the color and texture.
+Examining the color and texture is another way to tell if the flour is bad.
 Fresh flour has a smooth texture and a light tan color.
 On the other hand, decomposing flour has a dark color and forms a mold.

 10 Clever Ways To Use Old Flour Around Your Home